-The glistening white hill with rimstone pools (just similar to the fantastic rice terraces in nearby Ifugao) attracted attention of people since ancient times.
+The glistening white hill with rimstone pools (just similar to the fantastic rice terraces in nearby Ifugao) attracted the attention of people since ancient times.
 Nearby village – Salinas – got its name from it.
 This beautiful spring turned into major tourist attraction.

 Unfortunately since the earthquake from the 16th July 1990 this spring has changed its course and the white mountain has turned into a dirty grey hill covered with inscriptions and graffiti.
 Most likely the tectonic forces tightened some fissures and water found other ways.